 Nassau Police on Heighten Alert at Malls and Houses of Worship for Easter Sunday

-With that in mind, County officials said police patrols will be intensified throughout local communities and officers from the Bureau of Special Operations and the Criminal Intelligence Rapid Response Team will be assigned to patrol local malls and other soft targets.
+Accordingly, County officials said, police patrols will be intensified throughout local communities and officers from the Bureau of Special Operations and Criminal Intelligence Rapid Response Team will be assigned to patrol local malls and other soft targets.

 “Residents should take comfort, and not be alarmed, by officers stationed throughout the County with high-powered rifles for response to active shooter and terror situations,” County Executive Mangano told those gathered at today’s briefing.
 “Our officers have trained extensively to protect our citizens.
 The department’s Intelligence Unit continues to work around the clock to provide officers with counter-terrorism bulletins.”